Canonical ordering for graphs on the cylinder, with applications to periodic straight-line drawings on the flat cylinder and torus: Periodic drawing of -connected maps on the cylinder

+We consider in this section certain cylindric maps $G$ with some marked vertices on $\Cext$ and some marked vertices on $\Cin$ which are called \emph{active} (if a vertex is on $\Cin\cap \Cext$ it might be active for $\Cin$ or $\Cext$, or both, or none).
+As we will see, when all active vertices are at $\Cext$, these vertices are to be the ones that are allowed to be selected during the shelling procedures to compute a canonical ordering in the more general 3-connected case presented here.
+The terminology of active vertices will also be useful when presenting the drawing algorithm for toroidal 3-connected maps via a reduction to the cylindric case.

+A cylindric map $G$ with some active vertices is called \emph{internally $3$-connected} if is has no 1-separating curve, and any 2-separating curve is contractible (and nondegenerate) and strictly encloses at least one active vertex.
+And $G$ is called \emph{essentially internally $3$-connected} if there is no contractible 1-separating curve, and any contractible 2-separating curve (possibly degenerate) strictly encloses at least one active vertex.
+Being essentially internally $3$-connected can also be conveniently characterized in the $x$-periodic representation $\hat{G}$ of $G$: a \emph{1-separating} (resp. \emph{2-separating}) curve in $\hat{G}$ is a simple closed curve not meeting any edge of $\hat{G}$, meeting $\hat{G}$ at exactly 1 (resp.
+2) vertex, and whose interior strictly contains at least one vertex.
+Then $G$ is essentially internally 3-connected iff, in $\hat{G}$, there is no 1-separating curve and any 2-separating curve strictly encloses at least one active vertex.

+For a cylindric map $G$ with active vertices, a periodic straight-line drawing of $G$ is called \emph{convex} if all corners have angle at most $\pi$, except possibly for corners of $\Bin$ (resp. $\Bext$) at an active vertex for $\Cin$ (resp. for $\Cext$), whose angle in the drawing can be larger than $\pi$.
+For a cylindric map $G$, the \emph{face-distance} between the two boundaries is the minimal possible integer $q$ such that there is a curve in $G$ starting from a vertex of $\Cin$, ending at a vertex of $\Cext$, not meeting any edge, and passing by $q$ (internal) faces of $G$.
+The main result obtained in this section is the following:

-\begin{theorem} For each cylindric triangulation $G$, one can compute in linear time a crossing-free straight-line drawing of $G$ on an $x$-periodic regular grid $\mZ/w\mZ\times[0,h]$, where ---with $n$ the number of vertices and $d$ the (graph-) distance between the two boundaries--- $w\leq 2n$ and $h\leq n(2d+1)$.
-The drawing is x-monotone (the intersection with any vertical line is an interval) and the slopes of boundary-edges are at most $1$ in absolute value. \end{theorem}
+\begin{theorem} For each essentially internally $3$-connected cylindric map $G$ with at least one active vertex, one can compute in linear time a periodic convex drawing of $G$ on an $x$-periodic regular grid $\mZ/w\mZ\times[0,h]$, where ---with $n$ the number of vertices and $d$ the face-distance between the two boundaries--- $w\leq 2n$ and $h\leq 2n(d+1)$.
+In the drawing, the upper (resp. lower) boundary is a broken line monotone in $x$ formed by segments of slope at most $1$ in absolute value. \end{theorem}